MicrosoftDocs/dynamics-365-intelligent-order-management/topics/available-to-promise.md

 1. In the **Base Measure** field, select **atponhand**.

     > [!NOTE]
     > The base measure is a predefined measure in Intelligent Order Management that is called from the inventory check actions in orchestration.
-This base measure mapping will be maintained by using the calculated measure for the ATP settings.
+This base measure mapping is maintained by using the calculated measure for the ATP settings.

 1. In the **Calculated Measure** field, select the calculated measure that you selected in the calculated measure for the ATP settings.